 The initial online training seeks to provide a common basis for all the fellows.
 Residency workshop training modules and fellow research topics can and will cover a broad range of spatial concepts and practices beyond GIS areas of research, below.

 The Residency workshops will take place at the Center for Advanced Spatial Technologies, University of Arkansas, over the course of two consecutive summers.
-Travel stipends ($500 per workshop; $1000 total), on-campus conference housing, and meal vouchers will be provided, along with workspace, access to equipment and research facilities at CAST, individual and group lectures, and mentoring during the workshop sessions.
+Travel stipends, on-campus conference housing, and meal vouchers will be provided, along with workspace, access to equipment and research facilities at CAST, individual and group lectures, and mentoring during the workshop sessions.
 Fellows will also be eligible to borrow equipment at no cost through CAST during the residency period.

 Fellows will travel to the UA campus on Sunday before the start of each workshop.
 The workshops will begin on Monday and each day will be divided into two major elements: a morning lecture session, to introduce various modalities, evaluate their various strengths and weaknesses, and provide example projects; and an afternoon mentoring session where Fellows focus with their Mentors on the particular technique(s) related to their individual projects.
 Evenings and weekends will contain social activities to allow the Fellows and institute staff to develop cohort cohesion.

-Each Fellow will be assigned a Mentor, who will be working with him/her closely throughout the SAROI fellowship on his/her particular research interests.
+Each Fellow will be assigned a Mentor, who will be working with him/her/they closely throughout the SAROI fellowship on his/her/their particular research interests.
 Throughout, Mentors will help answer questions related to equipment usage, data processing, data analysis, and archiving and publication.